landfill-eforms/landfill-web-app/README.md

 ### Database Management
 Coming soon...
 ## Launching Server Instances
-This sections describes the process of launching a local instance of a server for testing, etc.
+This sections describes the process of launching a local instance of a development server.
 ### Front-End Server
 To launch the front-end server from within Visual Studio Code: